Blendify/blender-manual/blender_docs/manual/editors/preferences/viewport.rst

 ..
 TODO2.8: document what the difference exactly is between anti-aliasing & multisampling is.

 Viewport Anti-aliasing
-   Control the :term:`anti-aliasing` for smoother drawing.
+   Control the :term:`anti-aliasing` for higher quality rendering.
 Multisampling
-   This enables :term:`multisampling` for smoother drawing, at the expense of some performance.
+   This enables :term:`multisampling` for higher quality rendering, at the expense of some performance.
 Grease Pencil Multisampling
-   Control the :term:`anti-aliasing` for smoother grease pencil drawing.
+   Control the :term:`anti-aliasing` for higher quality grease pencil rendering.
 Edit-Mode Smooth Wires
    Display smooth wire in Edit Mode, without this wire will be rendered aliased.